mstocco/mariostoc.co/content/traininglog/20230226-challenge2023-17weeksout.md

 ### NOTES
 Total Time: **80 Mins** &nbsp; Normalized Power: **143W**

 Just as I am about to get ahead of one niggle (left hip) another pops up.

-I woke up this morning with an angry rhomboid major (right side).
+I woke up this morning with an angry rhomboid major (right side); it stayed that way all day.
 <!----->
 Fortunately, that rhomboid isn't needed much while turning my legs over on the trainer.

-I rode the workout exactly as written, holding 120 RPM on the first rounds and averaging 50 RPM on the big gear reps.
+I rode the workout **exactly as written**, holding 120 RPM on the first rounds and averaging 50 RPM on the big gear reps.
 I continued with the 2019 Roth coverage on YouTube; the men's leader has turned off the canal and is making his way back to town.
 The clock on him was ~06:45:00; depending on the start wave that I am assigned in June, I may not see the leader on the run course.

 ### CHART
 ![Bike](/assets/jpg/image.jpeg)